grafana/grafonnet/gen/grafonnet-v9.4.0/docs/grafonnet/dashboard.md

 new(type, uid)
 ```

-Select a datasource for the variable template query
+Select a datasource for the variable template query.

 ##### fn templateVariable.datasource.withType